teo-tsirpanis/Sigourney/README.md

 ## Known issues

+*
-* Sigourney's MSBuild integration does not fully support incremental builds on projects that use more than one weaver.
+  Sigourney's MSBuild integration does not fully support incremental builds on projects that use more than one weaver.

+  Since Sigourney already supports incremental weaving through the `ProcessedBy` classes, fixing this issue has a low priority.
+Anybody interested can feel free to propose a solution.

 ## License